muddpunch/FarCry-ToolKit/docs/recon/phase-3-textures.md

 removing the 36-byte wrapper, and a 96×96 CRC-valid PNG.
 Mip enumeration returned one complete 36,864-byte RGBA level.
 All temporary outputs were removed after verification.

+A visibly modified 96×96 BC3 replacement was then encoded and bound to entry 40.
+Its transaction plan SHA-256 is `C5BBF7D580272572F38A897BB1CCC2330507756B9ADC9D636B3979C7C847FCDA`; Dry-run and new-pair Copy both completed semantic validation.
+Source FAT and DAT hashes remained unchanged.
+The reproducible, non-destructive validation package is stored in `artifacts/phase-3-texture-validation`.

 ## Operational validation backlog

 In-game validation of a visibly modified texture remains a release-validation task because it requires